SuprCorp/Lucore-OS/README.md

 System Requirements: (Minimum) Intel Celeron (any), 2GB RAM, 32GB storage, Intel Iris Xe graphics.
 (Recommended) Intel Core i5, 8GB RAM, 256GB storage, Intel Iris Xe graphics.

 # Lucore 6.0
-Lucore 6.0 was released, you can still download it, it is a bit outdated.
+Lucore 6.0 was released, you can still download it, although it's out-dated.
 What's in it: Lucore 6.0 made Lucore even more secure, robust, and, modern.
 It will create new layouts that are insanely modern.
 Make it your's: With the all new extension pack creator, you can create you're very own extensions using CoreLight, our easy-to-use programming language.